entr-engineering/memory-lane/README.md

 After a series of discovery calls we found out a problem that one of our users is facing.
 They are having a hard time sharing their memories with friends and family.
 They are using a combination of social media, messaging apps, and email to share their memories.
 They are looking for a solution that allows them to store and share their memories in a single place.

 As a first iteration for this solution, we want to build a web application that allows a user to create and manage their memory lanes and share it with friends and family.
 A memory lane is a collection of events that happened in a chronological order.
-Each event consists of a title, a description, a timestamp, and at least one image.
+Each memory consists of a title, a description, a timestamp, and at least one image.

 For this exercise, you are not required to make this work for multiple users with an auth system.
 You are not required to make a user system.
 You should create a simple auth system so that only users with the credentials can make edits.
 Users that aren't logged in with the credentials should only be able to view the memories.

 ## Deliverables

-- Clone this repository and create a new branch with your name.
-Open a pull request on your own instance of the repository.
+- Create your own repository from scratch (do not fork this one).
+Implement the solution in your own separate repository and share the link when submitting.
 - An updated README providing a high level explanation of your implementation.
 - The provided mockup is only for reference and inspiration.
 Feel free to improve it!
 - A Typescript and React app that allows creation/edit/deletion of memories by users with the credentials (simple auth system, not multi user auth system).